thalber/self/writing/index.md

 ## smaller stuff

-Things that did not earn their own repos
+Things that did not earn their own repos.

 ## returners' lance

+**You are back, but Ares is different.
+Mother is pristine.
+Aphrodite sings.
+There is nowhere to run from Lance's neat halls, there is nowhere to hide but your digital dreams.**

 Low sci-fi.
 No humans.